canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R1D83.

+**Twitter:RD83.
+First wireframe done.
+All sections desing and now working on web site preliminar stuff: draft web site color schemme, flavicon aiming to finish first section draft today #fullstack #web development Rails #100DaysOfCode

 ##R1D82.

 **Twitter:RD82.
 Working on portfolio site wireframe.
-Planning to build using HTML/CSS/RAILS as I am planning to add some features in later stages.
+Planning to build using HTML/CSS/RAILS/JS as I am planning to add some features in later stages.
 It is a great feeling building web page that will signal my official start as a full stack developer #fullstack #web development Rails #100DaysOfCode

 ##R1D81.